 Perceived Academic Preparation-Item Level Report

-Generally, students reported that they were better prepared in writing than in speaking during high school.
+Generally, students reported that they were better prepared in writing than in speaking.
 However, overall most students rated their preparation in these areas a 4 or above on a 6-point scale.
-See Figure 10 below.
+See Figure 9 below.